Wednesday, November 6, 2024

 Iraq, Baghdad in the 60's

 It's funny to think what war and opposing fundamentalist religions can do to a country - and it looks like a similar approach may be taking place in the US right now.
-Perhaps, for the powers that be, this allows a better means of controlling the masses by returning them to them to an age where if you're not with us you're against us.
+Perhaps, for the powers that be, this allows a better means of controlling the masses by returning them to an age where if you're not with us you're against us.
 Nothing ever is as clear-cut but a women's right to sufficient medical support should be something that no one could possibly object to, right?
 Apparently not.

 And you would think that having a comparatively young, intelligent, felon-free, educated and well-spoken woman representing the American people would be an excellent choice in comparison to the felony-indicted cesspool of humanity who already incited one coup.
 Apparently I'm the one taking crazy pills, as the American people said, You know what?
 I like the cut of that senile oompa loompa's jib.
 He's got my vote